flaneurette/Emergency-USB-Kit/README.md

 > Goal: have emergency access to computer services for at least **5 years continuously** (extreme long and persistent situation)

 > Due to copyrights and so on, I cannot add all software in this repo.
-Please download ISOs/exe yourself. (always get the latest anyway)
+Please download ISOs/exe yourself. (always get the latest anyway and support the author(s) where possible)

 ### Requirements